nikhilbolla/kanban-board/README.md

 ## Check the Live Site

-The project is deployed using Vercel
+This project is deployed using Vercel

 - [Live Website](https://kanban-board-delta-sable.vercel.app/) - Click on the link to check the website